tethysplatform/tethys/docs/contribute/dev_environment.rst

     .. note::

-        If you do not have permission to push changes to the Tethys Platform repository, you should fork the repository on GitHub and clone your fork instead (see: :ref:`contribute_forking_and_branching`).
+        If you do not have permission to push changes to the Tethys Platform repository, you should fork the repository on GitHub and clone your fork instead (see: :ref:`contribute_forking`).

 2. Create a New Conda Environment
 ---------------------------------